MERIDAIN-Lab/ONT_NCBI_contamination/README.md

-# Supplementary Materials: Oxford Nanopore Adapter Contamination Pipeline
+# Oxford Nanopore Adapter Contamination Pipeline

 This repository accompanies the manuscript characterising Oxford Nanopore Technologies (ONT) adapter contamination in GenBank records.
 It provides the reference FASTA sequences, intermediate annotation artefacts, and the final BLASTn summary tables used